Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Testnet.md

 # Connect to a testnet

+!!! note

+    The execution layer was formerly called "Eth 1.0".
+The consensus layer was formerly called "Eth 2.0".
+    For more information on the name change, refer to the [Ethereum Foundation update](https://blog.ethereum.org/2022/01/24/the-great-eth2-renaming/).

-The following instructions describe the process to connect Teku to an Ethereum 2.0 testnet.
+The following instructions describe the process to connect Teku to a consensus layer testnet.

 !!! important